Tilko/SerDesJavaDataModelGenerator/README.md

   - ability to plug custom stub classes in the generated class hierarchy.

 ## As first input of this tool:
 A data structure type definition in a Yaml file.
 Here is an example file that demonstrates the syntax and its associated meaning:
+  - the basic language elements:
 ```yaml
 rootPackage: org.my.example   # root for all generated files